 The culture of the fukubukuro has changed as they’ve gained popularity.
 These bags still come out on New Year’s but some bags come out as early as Christmas.
 Many of the first to come out are the makeup themed ones, with bags that contained items like lip gloss, eye shadow, foundation, eyeliner, and mascara.

-Ever since the Meiji era, the culture of the fukubukuro has become a huge trend and spread into a wide variety of the contents at pretty much any kind of markets now.
+Ever since the Meiji era, the culture of the fukubukuro has become an enormous trend and spread into a wide variety of content at pretty much any market now.

 Related Articles